-Businesses can use the Zendesk Support platform to handle live chats, manage cloud call centers, create powerful knowledge bases, and deal with many more customer service needs.
+Businesses can use the Zendesk Support platform to handle live chats, manage business phone services, create powerful knowledge bases, and deal with many more customer service needs.
 It also has a functional ticketing system that includes social media tickets.
 The platform also integrates with the rest of Zendesk’s suite, making it a good option for anyone already using it.

 Although it’s a proven tool, it does have a potentially high price tag, especially if you want access to the best features.

 HubSpot’s new customer service platform is another versatile option for businesses looking to manage their customer interaction and learn from the data.

 With this platform, users can engage with customers in multiple ways and integrate the customer service suite into their marketing campaigns.

 The platform also allows service teams to work together and collaborate in one space.
 It can also handle customer interactions, ticketing, and knowledge base for internal and external purposes.
 All of the data is consolidated into powerful reporting to help you with your data-driven decisions.